goodluckoguzie/goodluckoguzie.github.io/projects/socnavgym.md

 Social robot navigation requires algorithms that can handle complex interactions with humans and dynamic environments.
 Traditional navigation environments lacked the social dynamics necessary to evaluate algorithms designed for real-world social scenarios.

-SocNavGym was developed to provide a comprehensive testing ground for social navigation algorithms with multiple entity types (see Technical Specifications section), enabling researchers to:
+SocNavGym was developed to provide a comprehensive testing ground for social navigation algorithms with multiple entity types (<a href="#specs" style="color: var(--link); text-decoration: underline;">see Technical Specifications section</a>), enabling researchers to:
 - **Evaluate Social Navigation Algorithms** - Test algorithms in realistic social scenarios
 - **Benchmark Performance** - Compare different approaches systematically
-- **Validate Predictive Models** - Test predictive world models in complex environments (see Research Impact section)
+- **Validate Predictive Models** - Test predictive world models in complex environments (<a href="#impact" style="color: var(--link); text-decoration: underline;">see Research Impact section</a>)
 - **Study Social Dynamics** - Understand how robots interact with humans and other entities

 ### Research Design

-As part of the development team, I focused on reinforcement learning aspects and integration with predictive models (see My Contribution section).
-SocNavGym became the primary environment for testing Predictive World Models (2StepAhead, MASPM) and validating Adaptive Prediction Horizons (see Research Impact section), enabling comprehensive evaluation of sequential learning approaches in complex social navigation scenarios.
+As part of the development team, I focused on reinforcement learning aspects and integration with predictive models (<a href="#contribution" style="color: var(--link); text-decoration: underline;">see My Contribution section</a>).
+SocNavGym became the primary environment for testing Predictive World Models (2StepAhead, MASPM) and validating Adaptive Prediction Horizons (<a href="#impact" style="color: var(--link); text-decoration: underline;">see Research Impact section</a>), enabling comprehensive evaluation of sequential learning approaches in complex social navigation scenarios.

 ---